noi-techpark/odh-docs/source/datasets.rst

 .. versionchanged:: 2020.09 Ordered datasets in alphabetical order

 .. versionadded:: 2020.09 Added article, common, venue and eventshort datasets

 .. versionchanged:: 2020.10 Changed identifier of datasets activity, event, gastronomy, package, and POI

 .. versionadded:: 2020.10 API URL for all Tourism datasets.

 The following information is provided for each dataset in the Tourism domain:

 .. csv-table::

-   "Output", "The output format of the API call"
-   "E-mail contact", "An e-mail contact for the dataset"
-   "API version", "The versions of the API that can be used to access the dataset"
+   "Output", "The output format of the API call" "E-mail contact", "An e-mail contact for the dataset" "API version", "The versions of the API that can be used to access the dataset"
    "Swagger URL", "The URL of the swagger interface to the data" "API URL", "The URL of the browsable version of the dataset" "Use cases and info", "Link to web sites that use the dataset and to use cases based on the dataset"
    "Android App", "Link to app for mobile phones developed using the data in the dataset"
    "Sources", "The list of Data Providers whose data compose the dataset"

+.. seealso:: The following howto will help you access data in the Tourism domain:

+    :doc:`/howto/tourism/getstarted` Access and technical details
+    about the available data

+    :doc:`/howto/tourism/browse` Browse Open Data offered by the |odh|

+    :doc:`/howto/tourism/tips` Quick tips and troubleshooting

+    Other howtos are available in the :ref:`dedicated section <howto-list>`.

 .. _package-dataset:

 .. dropdown:: :strong:`it.bz.opendatahub.package`

    .. include:: /datasets/package.rst

 .. _activity-dataset:

 .. dropdown:: :strong:`it.bz.opendatahub.activity`

    .. include:: /datasets/activity.rst

 .. _event-dataset: